ravleenbajaj/GPs_and_DeepGPs_for_Emulation_and_Calibration/README.md

 - $\delta(x)$ = model discrepancy term
 - $\epsilon$ = error term

-Through calibration we want to infer the posterior distribution and uncertainty of the unknown parameters \( \theta \) using Metropolis Hastings MCMC sampling.
+Through calibration we want to infer the posterior distribution and uncertainty of the unknown parameters $\theta$ using Metropolis Hastings MCMC sampling.

 ---